 For example, a consulting firm with $4.5 million in revenue but $500,000 in expenses has an operating profit (EBIT) of $4 million.

 Once you’ve found your EBIT, sum up expenses due to the depreciation of your tangible assets, such as vehicles or properties.
 These losses are recorded in every company’s cash flow statement.
 Then, find the amortization expenses on the profit and loss report section of your cash flow statement and record this value.

 Now, you’re ready for some basic arithmetic.
 To calculate EBITDA, simply take your EBIT figure and add the depreciation and amortization values you found on your cash flow statement.
 A basic EBITDA example can be found below:

-Here’s a quick breakdown of the EBITDA formula in simple, easy-to-understand steps:
+Here’s a quick breakdown of the EBITDA formula steps:

 - Subtract non-tax and interest expenses from revenue

 - Record depreciation expenses of tangible assets from cash flow statement